Algorithm Design: A Fairness-Accuracy Frontier: Framework

-\begin{definition} The \emph{fairness-accuracy (FA) dominance} relation $>_{FA}$ is the partial order on $\mathbb{R}^2$ satisfying $e >_{FA} e'$ if $e_r\leq e_r'$, $e_b\leq e_b'$, and $\vert e_r - e_b \vert \leq \vert e_r'-e_b'\vert$, with at least one inequality strict.\footnote{ \citet{KleinbergMullainathan} define an admissions rule to be a strict improvement over another if it improves both efficiency (the average type of an admitted applicant) and equity (the fraction of admitted students who belong to the disadvantaged group), which is similar to our FA dominance relation but non-nested, as it involves two loss functions.
+\begin{definition} The \emph{fairness-accuracy (FA) dominance} relation $>_{FA}$ is the strict order on $\mathbb{R}^2$ where $e >_{FA} e'$ if $e_r \leq e_r'$, $e_b\leq e_b'$ and $\vert e_r - e_b \vert \leq \vert e_r'-e_b'\vert$ with at least one inequality strict.\footnote{ \citet{KleinbergMullainathan} define an admissions rule to be a strict improvement over another if it improves both efficiency (the average type of an admitted applicant) and equity (the fraction of admitted students who belong to the disadvantaged group), which is similar to our FA dominance relation but non-nested, as it involves two loss functions.
 The FA-dominance relation in Online Appendix \ref{app:DifferentLoss} generalizes both orders.} \end{definition}

 That is, if it is possible to simultaneously increase accuracy (reducing errors for both groups) and also increase fairness (reducing the gap between these errors), then all designers must prefer this.
+We call any preference consistent with this order a fairness-accuracy preference.